jnozzi/cocoadev.com/SiteContent/General/CustomControlsWithAquaLook.markdown

 ----

-What I ended up doing was subclassing [[NSButton]] and then overriding ''a lot'' of its methods to get the background of a button, but with the behavior of my widget.
+What I ended up doing was subclassing General/NSButton and then overriding *a lot* of its methods to get the background of a button, but with the behavior of my widget.
 Maybe that would work for you too?